edgelesssys/docs.edgeless.systems/marblerun/reference/cli.md

-  certificate      Retrieves the certificate of the MarbleRun Coordinator check            Check the status of MarbleRun's control plane completion       Output script for specified shell to enable autocompletion graphene-prepare Modifies a Graphene manifest for use with MarbleRun help             Help about any command install          Installs marblerun on a kubernetes cluster manifest         Manages manifest for the MarbleRun Coordinator namespace        Manages namespaces associated with MarbleRun installations precheck         Check if your kubernetes cluster supports SGX recover          Recovers the MarbleRun Coordinator from a sealed state secret           Manages secrets for the MarbleRun Coordinator
+  certificate      Retrieves the certificate of the MarbleRun Coordinator check            Check the status of MarbleRun's control plane completion       Output script for specified shell to enable autocompletion gramine-prepare  Modifies a Gramine manifest for use with MarbleRun help             Help about any command install          Installs marblerun on a kubernetes cluster manifest         Manages manifest for the MarbleRun Coordinator precheck         Check if your kubernetes cluster supports SGX recover          Recovers the MarbleRun Coordinator from a sealed state secret           Manages secrets for the MarbleRun Coordinator